 Although it’s not quite a case of “just turn up and teach”, your life outside the classroom won’t be consumed by planning lessons either.

-Option 4: Full-time English teacher at a private center – approximate starting salary RMB 12,000
+Option 4: Full-time English teacher at a private language center – approximate starting salary RMB 12,000

-Considering you can live comfortably in China on just a few thousand RMB per month, after just one year of teaching (and consistent saving) you could return home with enough money for a new car.
+Considering you can live comfortably in China on just a few thousand renminbi per month, after just one year of teaching (and consistent saving) you could return home with enough money for a big purchase, like a second-hand car.

-Stay (and save) for a few years and you might have enough for a deposit on your own home.
+Stay in China (and save) for a number of years and you might have enough money to put towards a deposit on your own place once you return home.
 It’s a big – and fair – reward for putting in a lot of hard work.

-Remember, there are other factors to consider in addition to the base salary you’ll receive.
-Flight reimbursement, sign-up bonuses, end-of-contract bonuses and the like all need to be factored into the equation.
+Airfare reimbursement, sign-up bonuses, performance bonuses and so on all need to be factored into the equation.